ruvmello/zip-quine-generator/README.md

 4. Push to the branch (git push origin feature/YourFeature).
 5. Create a new Pull Request.

+## Contributors
+Massive thanks to the contributors of the project.
+You deserve a special mention here from the bottom of my heart:
+- NateChoe1

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.